OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ```
 Set the Color depth to "True Color (32 bpp)".
 Set the Quality to what you want, I suggest "Best (slowest)" unless your Internet connection is slow.

 Now go to the "SSH Tunnel" tab.
 Click "Enable SSH tunnel" and choose "Custom".
-Next to Custom enter `sandiego.openresearch.institute:7322`.
+Next to Custom enter `sandiego.openresearch.institute:7322` or `littlerock.openresearch.institute`, whichever is applicable.
 Under "SSH Authentication", fill in your remote lab user name (maybe your callsign) for Username, and select "Public key (automatic)".

 Save the profile.